CSA-OCP-GER/azure-serverless-bootcamp/Module 3 - Event Grid/readme.md

 1. Like all of the modules in this workshop, there are many ways of accomplishing this objective:

- * Durable functions with a suborchestrator intrance for each batch that waits for all three files.
+* Durable functions with a sub-orchestrator instance for each batch that waits for all three files.
 * Using a regular function and with each new file upload, check if all three of the batch are present.
 * Using the Logic Apps batch trigger.
 * Loading all files into Cosmos and then a second process that check for all three files of a given batch on some regular interval.
 * Many more...

 ## Documentation